-To complete the program, a 70 per cent pass mark is required for each course.
-Exception to this rule is that minimum 90 per cent is required to qualify for a Student Pilot Permit.
+A 70 percent pass mark is required for each course.
+The exception to this rule is that a minimum of 90 percent is required to qualify for a Student Pilot Permit.

 To obtain pilot licences and ratings, students will be required to complete Transport Canada examinations and flight tests.
 If students do not complete the examinations and flight tests within the hours allotted, they will be involuntarily withdrawn from the program.

-Note: Students must achieve a Pass standing in all courses in each term to successfully complete the term.
-Students who fail or withdraw from one or more courses in a term may be prohibited from continuing in the program, and may be required to apply for re-admission.
-When students are permitted to continue with the program, it is their responsibility to present evidence of successful completion of the failed course(s) to the Registrar's Office prior to the end of the next term or before the appropriate credential is awarded, whichever condition is specified at the time or subsequent to the failure.
+Note: Students must pass all courses in a term to successfully complete the term.
+Students who fail or withdraw from one or more courses in a term may be prohibited from continuing in the program and be required to apply for re-admission.
+When students are permitted to continue in the program, it is their responsibility to present evidence of successful completion of the failed course(s) to the Registrar's Office either before the end of the next term or before the credential is awarded, whichever condition is specified.

 For more information about the Airline and Flight Operations program, please contact the Chief Instructor, Cheryl Cahill.